-The proposed project is not expected to be of hindrance to wildlife access as it is located in an industrial area with residential areas in the peripheries.
+149 The proposed project is not expected to be of hindrance to wildlife access as it is located in an industrial area with residential areas in the peripheries.
+There was no survey conducted for the wildlife access.

 2.1.5 Summary of Baseline Findings, Impacts and Mitigation on Land